thipacu/PinDebouncer-micropython/README.md

 Possibilities
 -Interrupt based handling for when a button is clicked - double clicked - or held.
--seperate callbacks for onclicked, ondoubleclicked, omdoubleclickedcountdown -adjustable countdown, countdowndelat per button -Monitoring of multiple buttons by one class -Countdown on button (for example 10 countdown's whereafter a callback function is executed)
+-seperate callbacks for onclicked, ondoubleclicked, ondoubleclickedcountdown -adjustable countdown, countdowndelay per button -Monitoring of multiple buttons by one class -Countdown on button (for example 10 countdown's whereafter a callback function is executed)